 The completed AIE is shown in Figs 24.61 and 24.62.
-The prototype is built on a grid style PC board with 0.1 inch centers - these are available from RadioShack - cut to fit snugly in a 6×2×1 inch plastic project box.
-Parts numbers for the PC board and the project box are included in the parts list.
-A PC board is available from FAR Circuits (www.farcircuits.net).
+The prototype is built on a grid style PC board with 0.1 inch centers - these are available from RadioShack - cut to fit snugly in a $6\times2\times1$ inch plastic project box.
+Parts numbers for the PC board and the projwithin a 6x2x1 inch enclosure if you have the patience to build within tight spaces.